 From this descriptions, Lupton is able to draw large lessons that fit the needs of his argument.
 As with all of his illustrations, however, Lupton’s interpretation is possible, but not necessary.
 While it’s conceivable that his interpretations are right, he doesn’t do the work of showing us that they are.

 Third, even when Lupton draws on other research, he does so uncritically.
 The biggest single example of this is his use of Dambisa Moyo’s book, Dead Aid: Why Aid is Not Working and How There is a Better Way for Africa.11Robert D. Lupton, Toxic Charity, 3, 94-97.
 In the latter section, Lupton quotes Moyo three times and paraphrases her at least twice.
 There are no citations, footnotes, or end notes.
-While this is admittedly a personal pet peeve of mine, it’s worth noting that failing to cite sources does not contribute to trustworthiness.
-Dead Aid may provide some insights into the situation of international assistance for Africa, and rethinking international efforts in the development of Africa may be a good idea.
+While this is … Continue reading Dead Aid may provide some insights into the situation of international assistance for Africa, and rethinking international efforts in the development of Africa may be a good idea.
 But Dead Aid has been roundly criticized, not least for ignoring the broader colonial, post-colonial, and cold war contexts in which much of that aid took place.
 Lupton uncritically accepts Moyo’s conclusions without seriously engaging any literature that challenges his own arguments.

 None of this is to say that Lupton’s stories or opinions don’t have value.
 These are good stories and Lupton has years of experience in urban ministry.
 His opinions are informed opinions.
 But Toxic Charity is not a memoir.
 Lupton is not simply sharing his experiences or giving fatherly advice.
 He is leveling serious charges against traditional models of charity; he is suggesting that those models actively harm the people that they were meant to help; he is recommending a substantial overhaul of the charitable sector (an overhaul, as we will see, that aligns with a particular ideology).
 Taking these charges and recommendations seriously requires more than anecdotes and gut feelings.
 It requires data and rigorous analysis.